 3.2.6.5 Building Analytics Pathway

 The Building Analytics Program was introduced in late 2022, the offering funds system set-up costs for monitoring-based commissioning systems from a closed Qualified Service Provider list.
 This offering was designed to address historical barriers to monitoring-based commissioning adoption.
-The Building Analytics pathway helps customers identify sites that would benefit from monitoring-based commissioning, provides upfront support for the installation of systems that produce unknown savings and vets best in-class providers and makes sector-specific referrals regarding which Qualified Service Provider can best serve the customer’s business needs.
+The Building Analytics pathway helps customers identify sites that would benefit from monitoring-based commissioning continuous monitoring, and fault detection and diagnostics.
+The Company provides upfront support for the installation of systems that produce unknown savings and vets best in-class providers and makes sector-specific referrals regarding which Qualified Service Provider can best serve the customer’s business needs.

 The Building Analytics pathway helps improve measure persistence through a focus on long-lasting measures (e.g., physical repairs and reprogramming of control systems), training for facilities staff and long-term service contracts.
 There is a limited pool of Qualified Service Providers for this niche field.
 The pathway helps customers minimize their program transaction costs and the providers give upfront guidance regarding required documentation and savings calculations.
 In addition, the providers deliver ongoing service analysis to help customer facilities staff interpret monitored-based commissioning system output and improve system functionality.